 Finagle is Twitter’s core library for managing the communication between services.
 Practically every online service at Twitter is built on Finagle, and it powers millions upon millions of RPC calls every second.
 And it’s not just Twitter—Finagle powers the infrastructure at Pinterest, SoundCloud, Strava, StumbleUpon, and many other companies.

-linkerd is our open-source RPC proxy for microservices.
-It’s built directly on Finagle, and is designed to give you all the operational benefits of Twitter’s microservice architecture—those many lessons learned over many years—in a way that’s self-contained, has minimal dependencies, and can be dropped into existing applications with a minimum of change.
+Linkerd is our open-source service mesh for cloud-native applications.
+It’s built directly on Finagle, and is designed to give you all the operational benefits of Twitter’s microservice-based, orchestrated architecture—those many lessons learned over many years—in a way that’s self-contained, has minimal dependencies, and can be dropped into existing applications with a minimum of change.

-(If you’re wondering about the name: we like to think of linkerd as a “dynamic linker” for microservices.
-Just as the dynamic linker in an OS takes the name of a library and a function, and does the work necessary to invoke that function, so too linkerd takes the name of a service and an RPC endpoint, and does the work necessary to make that RPC happen—safely, securely and reliably.
+(If you’re wondering about the name: we like to think of Linkerd as a “dynamic linker” for cloud-native apps.
+Just as the dynamic linker in an OS takes the name of a library and a function, and does the work necessary to invoke that function, so too Linkerd takes the name of a service and an endpoint, and does the work necessary to make that call happen—safely, securely and reliably.
 See Marius’s talk at FinagleCon for more about this model.)